No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Introduction

 The standard theorems use as hypotheses local requirements, for instance, regularity of the horizon surface or the Einstein equations, together with nonlocal properties such as asymptotic flatness or constraints on the topology of constant redshift surfaces.
 However, it does not seem to be clear what is the role that each of these assumptions plays when considered separately.
 For example, can one distort a horizon while maintaining its regularity?
 Is there only some kind of specific distortions that can be applied to black holes?
 These and other questions acquire crucial relevance when considering departures from the idealized isolated black hole model.

 On the one hand, black holes are rarely isolated; they typically exist in (quasi-)equilibrium states surrounded by some form of matter or external gravitational fields.
 Although it is widely believed that such black holes remain ``hairless", it is not always crystal clear what is understood by that, namely, concerning the question of whether only a two-parameter family of black holes would be compatible with the structure of GR.
 To the best of our knowledge, the only results reported in that direction are those of G\"urlebeck~\cite{Gurlebeck2012,Gurlebeck2015}.
 G\"urlebeck showed, in the static and axisymmetric case, that the Weyl multipole moments that characterize a spacetime close to infinity can be expressed as a sum of the contributions from black hole regions and regions with a non-vanishing energy-momentum tensor.
 The contributions from black holes are those associated with the Schwarzschild black holes.
 That is, a distorted black hole does not modify the contribution to the multipolar structure of the external gravitational field in which it is embedded.
-However, for instance, there is not a statement of a no-hair theorem asserting the existence of a single family of distorted black hole solutions given an external gravitational background.
+However, for instance, there is no statement of a no-hair theorem asserting the existence of a single family of distorted black hole solutions given an external gravitational background.

 On the other hand, the original formulation of the no-hair theorem requires the presence of an event horizon, specifically an infinite-redshift surface.
-However, recent results~\cite{Barcelo2019,Raposo2019} show that demanding the curvature at a surface of arbitrarily high redshift to be bounded and imposing vacuum Einstein equations up to spatial infinity places strong bounds on the multipolar structure of the spacetime.
+However, recent results~\cite{Barcelo2019,Raposo2019} show that demanding the curvature at a surface of arbitrarily high redshift to be bounded and imposing vacuum Einstein equations up to spatial infinity places strong bounds on the multipolar structure of spacetime.
 Furthermore, the multipole structure of the configuration approaches that of a black hole as the redshift of the surface parametrically goes to infinity.
 Hence, these results indicate that the requirement of an infinite-redshift surface can be relaxed without altering the overall physical picture.
+All our arguments apply to the exterior region of black holes but not their interior region, which is also the case for the classic no-hair theorems.